ACTH-Dependent Cushing's Syndrome Due to Metastatic Cervical Cancer: A Case Report

 TLDR Metastatic cervical cancer can cause rare, severe Cushing's syndrome with high risk of death.

-This case report describes a rare instance of ACTH-dependent Cushing's syndrome caused by metastatic cervical cancer in a 39-year-old woman, with fewer than 10 such cases documented.
-The patient initially presented with symptoms including abnormal uterine bleeding and was diagnosed with endometrioid adenocarcinoma.
-After initial treatment and loss of follow-up, she developed symptoms indicative of Cushing's syndrome, such as hypertension, hyperglycemia, and hirsutism.
-Laboratory tests confirmed elevated ACTH and cortisol levels, and imaging revealed metastatic liver lesions.
-Despite treatment attempts, including bilateral adrenalectomy, the patient died from septic shock shortly after surgery.
-The report highlights the diagnostic challenges, treatment complexity, and high morbidity and mortality associated with this rare condition.
+This case report describes a rare instance of ACTH-dependent Cushing's syndrome caused by metastatic cervical cancer in a 39-year-old woman.
+The patient initially presented with symptoms such as abnormal uterine bleeding and was diagnosed with endometrioid adenocarcinoma.
+After initial treatment and a period of lost follow-up, she developed symptoms indicative of Cushing's syndrome, including hypertension, hyperglycemia, and hirsutism.
+Laboratory tests confirmed elevated levels of ACTH and cortisol.
+Imaging revealed metastatic liver lesions and adrenal enlargement.
+Despite treatment attempts with Etomidate and Ketoconazole, and a subsequent bilateral adrenalectomy, the patient succumbed to septic shock shortly after surgery.
+This case highlights the diagnostic challenges, treatment complexity, and high morbidity and mortality associated with this rare condition, with fewer than 10 similar cases reported.